dohomi/flux_galleria/README.md

 ## Check out all options

-All docs for customization of the gallery can be found at http://galleria.io/docs/ - the awesome gallery framework, which makes this whole project possible.
+All docs for customization of the gallery can be found at http://galleria.io/docs/ - the gallery framework, on which this project is based on.

 ## References

-* https://github.com/NamelessCoder/flux is a dependency - it is the integration necessary to render Fluid Content Elements
+* https://github.com/NamelessCoder/flux is a dependency - it is the integration necessary to render "Fluid Content Elements"
 * http://galleria.io is the link to the Galleria JavaScript-Framework